 Breastfeed your baby whenever your baby is hungry.

 In the first 2 weeks, your baby will breastfeed at least 8 times in a 24-hour period.
 This will help you keep up your supply of milk.

 Breastfeed for a longer period at each feeding.

-Feed on one breast until it is empty, before changing to the other side.
+Feed your baby on one breast until it is empty.

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.